Yeah, the forecast for the hurricane, category three as it hits the Texas coast.

 The best way I can put it.

-I mean, it it it it's it that that's how far off to the left that they are.
+I mean, that's how far off to the left that they are.

 It's absolutely wonderful.

-And now they're out there worried how they should vote on this nominee based on what the reaction's gonna be on these kook fringe.
+And now they're out there worried how they should vote on this nominee based on what the reaction is going to be on these kook fringe.

-If you just just if you struggle through this, remember that people like Harry Reid and Barbara Boxer and Diane Feinstein and Ted Kennedy and all the others are reading them too for guidance.
+If you just struggle through this, remember that people like Harry Reid and Barbara Boxer and Dianne Feinstein and Ted Kennedy and all the others are reading them too for guidance.

-And then they're also listening to the nayroll babes, the nags, Ralph knees people for the American way.
+And then they're also listening to the NARAL babes, the NAGs, Ralph Nees, people for the American Way.

 And isn't it obvious that these groups don't have the power that they used to have?